 Each Creative Commons licence is expressed in three ‘layers’:

 - Commons Deed.
 This is a ‘human-readable’ plain-language summary of the licence, with relevant icons.
 This means that others will be able to easily understand the range of permissions you are allowing.

-- Legal Code: The ‘lawyer-readable’ full legal terms.
+- Legal Code: This is the ‘lawyer-readable’ licence, with full legal terms.

 This licence lets others distribute, remix, tweak, and build upon your work, even commercially, as long as they credit you for the original creation.

 This licence lets others remix, tweak, and build upon your work non-commercially with credit to you (their new works must also be non-commercial).

 This licence lets others remix, tweak, and build upon your work even for commercial purposes, as long as they credit you and license their new creations under the identical terms.

 This licence lets others remix, tweak, and build upon your work non-commercially, as long as they credit you and license their new creations under the identical terms.

 This licence allows for redistribution, commercial and non-commercial, as long as it is passed along unchanged and in whole, with credit to you.